Julie Jenkins

-Julie Jenkins (born August 12, 1964) is an American middle-distance runner.
+Julie Ann Jenkins (born August 12, 1964) is an American middle-distance runner.
 She competed in the women's 800 metres at the 1992 Summer Olympics.

 Competing for the BYU Cougars track and field team, Jenkins won the 1987 NCAA Division I Outdoor Track and Field Championships over 800 m.
 Before that, Jenkins ran at Adams State University and won NAIA women's outdoor track and field championship titles over 800 m and 1500 m.